-Identified Need Breast cancer Data shows there are 125.7 cases/100,000 females diagnosed with breast cancer in Montgomery County and it ranked 13 highest incidence of breast cancer out of 24 counties in state of Maryland (www.cancer.gov) Hospital Initiative Women's Health Improvement Program (WHIP): Provide women with access to breast exams.
-Primary Objective of the Initiative/Metrics that will be used to evaluate the results Provide breast cancer education, screening and navigation services for low-income uninsured, ethnically diverse women at Proyecto Salud Clinic-Olney.
-Metrics Goal - serve (target) 250 women; (stretch) 300 in FY13 based on the clinics capacity. •# of women that received breast test o# of women that received screenings exam o# of women that received a diagnostic exam •# of women navigated to surgical consults. •# of women with a finding •Survey given regarding breast education and barriers to access.
-Single or Multi-Year InitiativeTime Period Multi-year Key Partners and/or Hospitals in initiative development and/or implementation Proyecto Salud Olney clinic Community Radiology Maryland Breast and Cervical Cancer program How were the outcomes evaluated?
-MedStar Montgomery's oncology navigator manages the programs and works directly with the clinic navigator.
-Clinic Navigator •Patient data was documented and reported monthly through a huddle worksheet. •For results of BIRADS 1 and 2 the clinic schedules an annual follow-up Hospital Navigator •Navigates all referred patients from diagnostic through treatment (if needed). •Navigator provides case management for BIRADS 0, 3, 4, 5 and sends reports back to the clinic.
-Outcome (Include process and impact measures) •307 women received breast exams (248 screenings and 59 diagnostics) •5 were navigated to surgical consults •4 required biopsies o1 high risk benign o2 cancer findings o1 received a consultation but refused treatment of any type

-Patients with a diagnosis were navigated through staging, treatment and survivorship plan by a cancer navigator.
+Identified Need Breast cancer: Montgomery County has the 13th highest incidence of breast cancer out of the 24 counties in the state of Maryland (www.cancer.gov).
+Hospital Initiative Women's Health Improvement Program (WHIP): Provide women access to breast cancer exams.
+Primary Objective of the Initiative/Metrics that will be used to evaluate the results Provide breast cancer education, screening and navigation services for low-income, uninsured, ethnically diverse women at Proyecto Salud Clinic Olney.
+Single or Multi-Year InitiativeTime Period Multi-year Key Partners and/or Hospitals in initiative development and/or implementation Proyecto Salud Olney clinic; Community Radiology & Women's Cancer Control program; The Maryland Breast and Cervical Diagnosis and Treatment Program How were the outcomes evaluated?
+Goal: serve 250 (target) women; 300 (stretch) in FY14 based on the clinics capacity.
+Outcomes were evaluated by The # of women who received breast test Outcome (Include process and impact measures) 236 women received breast test (206 screenings and 30 diagnostic)) 3 were navigated to surgical consults 3 required biopsies 1 cancer finding undergoing treatment 2 no cancer finding Patients with a diagnosis were navigated through staging, treatment and survivorship plan by a cancer navigator.
 97% of patients were satisfied with the program overall.
 Patient satisfaction was measured through a 5 question survey approved by the key partners.
 Pre-and post treatment interviews were given to gauge patient's knowledge of breast health.
-Barriers that kept women from getting mammograms in the past included fear, didn't understand why it was important, missing time from work and couldn't speak English.
+Barriers that kept women from getting mammograms in the past included fear didn't understand why it was important, missing time from work and couldn't speak English.
 Continuation of Initiative The hospital has continued this program despite the loss of grant funds and personnel changes.
 The program was reorganized with our partners and we continue to provide the education and navigation for all patients.
 Moving forward, the goal is to increase capacity and sustain patients currently participating in the program.
-Cost of initiative for current FY?
-Total cost of initiative: \$117,839
+A.Total Cost of Initiative Total cost of initiative: \$123,731 B.What amount is Restricted Grants/Direct offsetting revenue 14